Speak Out for Kids!

 Federal Advocacy — Federal advocacy involves using your voice to advocate on behalf of national laws, legislation, and policy that affect child health.
 Most notably, the AAP works on issues related to Medicaid, the Affordable Care Act, and the federal Maternal and Child Health block grant.

 How can IA AAP members be involved in advocacy?

 Listed below are a few ways to get involved:

 - Attend the annual Legislative Breakfast at the State Capitol

 - Volunteer to provide expert testimony on IA AAP strategic priorities.

-- Contact the Iowa governor, state legislators, and federal officials about issues important to you.
+- Follow state legislative developments and contact the Iowa governor and/or state legislators about issues important to you.

 - Learn about Resident/Student Advocacy Capacity Building, which provides training and annual day at the capitol for residents and medical students.